 More information and session details are at http://live.classroom20.com.
 If you're new to the Classroom 2.0 LIVE! show you might want to spend a few minutes viewing the screencast on the homepage to learn how we use Blackboard Collaborate, and navigate the site.
 Each show begins at 12pm EST (Time Zone Conversion) and may be accessed in Blackboard Collaborate directly using the following Classroom 2.0 LIVE! link at http://tinyurl.com/cr20live.
 All webinars are closed captioned.

-On the Classroom 2.0 LIVE! site (http://live.classroom20.com) you'll find the recordings and Livebinder from our recent “You're So Distracted You Probably (Don't) Think This Session is About You” session with Jason Neiffer.
+On the Classroom 2.0 LIVE! site (http://live.classroom20.com) you'll find the recordings and Livebinder from our recent “Connecting Your Students with the World” session with Paula Naugle, Billy Krakower and Jerry Blumengarten (in absentia but with us in spirit).
 Click on the Archives and Resources tab.